mikablachut/Recipes/README.md

 ### Update Recipe Endpoint

-Endpoint receives a recipe as a JSON object and updates a recipe with a specified id.
+Endpoint receives a recipe as a JSON object and updates a recipe with a specified ID.
 The server should return the 204 (No Content) status code.
-If a recipe with a specified id does not exist, the server should return 404 (Not found).
+If a recipe with a specified ID does not exist, the server should return 404 (Not found).
 The server should respond with 400 (Bad Request) if a recipe doesn't follow the restrictions indicated above in section [Add Recipe Endpoint](#add-recipe-endpoint).
 Only an author of a recipe can update it.
 If a user is not the author of a recipe, but he try to carry out the action mentioned above, the service should respond with the 403 (Forbidden) status code.

 PUT method